owlCoder/task-management-system-software/infrastructure/microservices/auth-microservice/README.md

   - Registration/OTP Verification: [`AuthResponse`](src/Domain/types/AuthResponse.ts).

 ## Development Notes
-- **OTP Delivery**: Currently logs to console for testing.
-Integrate with the mailing microservice by updating `EmailService` to send real emails.
+- **OTP Delivery**: OTP codes are now sent via email using the mailing microservice.
+If the email service is offline, login does not require OTP and issues JWT tokens directly.
 - **Login Session Management**: Uses an in-memory `Map` with periodic cleanup.
+Session management adapts to email service status for OTP or direct login.
 - **Health Checks**: `EmailService` performs periodic checks (every 60 seconds) and logs status in color (yellow for connected, red for unavailable).
-Login falls back to direct JWT if email is down.
+Login flow automatically falls back to direct JWT if email service is down (no OTP required).
 - **Testing**: Use unit tests for services (e.g., mock `EmailService` for health checks).
 Load-test login endpoints to verify fallback behavior.
 - **Security**: Ensure `JWT_SECRET` is strong and rotated.
 Monitor logs for health check failures.
 Never commit `.env` to version control.